ashlink11/llvm-project/ash-notes/plan.md

     - what is the build order?
       - lib then tools
       - (why do they not all get "built"?)
-11. more terminology & source files clarifications:
+11. more terminology & source files clarifications: (some done; todo-- see $6 and #10)
     - what is a library, what are the different types of libraries, and what is `/lib`?
     - "libraries can be object files, archives, or dynamic libraries" ?
     - lib holds all library source code